 Network Graphs

 Flow uses a force-directed graph algorithm to create Network Graphs.
 This is based on the D3 implementation of force-3d.
 The implementation in Flow can be pretty straightforward or more sophisticated in nature.
-For many cases, the default settings are adequate to show quite beautiful graphs.
+For many cases, the default settings are adequate to show beautiful and informative graphs.
 If you'd like to read more about the original D3 algorithms, this is a good explanation.

 Dataset preparation